ci-w/IndividualProject/lit_review/summaries.md

 <p>Looking at the public adoption of the Chibitronics circuit sticker toolkit. </p>
 <b>Relevance</b>
 <p>relevance</p>
+<b>Meta</b>
+<p>Cited by: 16 on SCOPUS,
+3 on Google Scholar,
+10 on ACM</p>
 <hr />

 <hr />
 <b>ACM Reference</b>
-<p>Leandro Soares Guedes, Ryan Colin Gibson, Kirsten Ellis, Laurianne Sitbon, and Monica Landoni.
+<p>Leandro Soares Guedes, Ryan Colin Gibson, <mark>Kirsten Ellis</mark>, Laurianne Sitbon, and Monica Landoni.
 2022. <mark>Designing with and for People with Intellectual Disabilities.</mark> In The 24th International ACM SIGACCESS Conference on Computers and Accessibility (ASSETS ’22), October 23–26, 2022, Athens, Greece.
 ACM, New York, NY, USA, 6 pages. https://doi.org/10.1145/3517428.3550406</p>
 <b>Summary</b>
 <p>Half day workshop.
 Idea of AT being abandoned due to all stakeholders not being involved in the design/evaluation process, resulting in AT that doesn’t meet their needs.
 Workshop aim is to gather relevant researchers to share experiences on how to design for/with people with ID.
 Outcome: filling a gap on available guidelines to include people with IDs in research through more accessible protocols.
 Which would result in better personalised/fit for purpose technologies. </p>
 <b>Relevance</b>
-<p>Paper relevance.
-Seems to be a very useful starting off point/getting links in the topic of designing things for people with IDs/cognitive impairments.
+<p>Seems to be a very useful starting off point/getting links in the topic of designing things for people with IDs/cognitive impairments.
 NEED TO WRITE MORE FOR THIS
 </p>
+<b>Relevance</b>
+<p>relevance</p>
+<b>Meta</b>
+<p>Cited by: 0 on SCOPUS,
+0 on Google Scholar,
+0 on ACM</p>
 <hr />

 <hr />